Dave Sims: Broadcasting style

-Sims is a staunch believer in letting his audience know when a pitcher is working on a no-hitter.
+Sims is a dedicated believer in letting his audience know when a pitcher is working on a no-hitter instead of following the old superstition of not mentioning it, or at least not uttering the term "no-hitter".
 "I have to tell the audience what’s going on…if a guy’s throwing a no-no, I have to report it."

 Personal life

 Sims has been supportive of fellow African-American play-by-play broadcasters Robert Ford and Everett Fitzhugh.
 Sims has been a guest lecturer at Ryan Ruocco's broadcasting classes at Fordham University.

 Sims had surgery to remove his prostate in January 2016.
 He ruptured his Achilles tendon in April 2018 during a basketball game with Rick Rizzs.

 Sims is known for wearing a hat in the broadcast booth.
 He began wearing hats after San Diego Padres broadcaster Mark Grant introduced him to a hat store in Southern California.
 The Mariners held promotions related to Sims' hats, later in his tenure, would film Sims broadcasting and post clips on social media.
 Sims briefly sold hats online.

 Sims is married and has two children and a grandchild.
 He has hosted a podcast "Hey Now," with his sons.
 He lives in New York City during the offseason.